Bana Singh: Early life

-Singh was born in Sikh family in Kadyal, Jammu, Jammu and Kashmir on 6 January 1949.
+Singh was born in a Sikh family in Kadyal, Jammu, Jammu and Kashmir on 6 January 1949.
 His father was a farmer and his uncles were soldiers in the Indian Army.

-He enlisted in the Indian Army on 6 January 1969,and began service with the 8th Battalion of the Jammu and Kashmir Light Infantry.
+He enlisted in the Indian Army on 6 January 1969, and began service with the 8th Battalion of the Jammu and Kashmir Light Infantry.
 He was trained at the High Altitude Warfare School in Gulmarg and at another school at Sonamarg.
 He was promoted to the rank of Naib Subedar from Havildar on 16 October 1985, less than two years before he would lead the successful team of Operation Rajiv.